alexisdavalos/anna-scheucher-blog/_posts/archetypal-postures.md

 Other benefits of squatting include:

 <ul class="list-disc">
-<li>Ankle Mobility: as you practice your full squat, your heels will eventually sit flat on the floor, giving you a great range of ankle flexibility.
+<li><span class='font-bold'>Ankle Mobility:</span> as you practice your full squat, your heels will eventually sit flat on the floor, giving you a great range of ankle flexibility.
 This in turn can help with bad posture - so another win against back pain!

-<li>Glute strengthening: We have all probably heard of how squats help us build our Glutaeus Maximus muscle (aka your butt).
+<li><span class='font-bold'>Glute strengthening:</span> We have all probably heard of how squats help us build our Glutaeus Maximus muscle (aka your butt).
 Coming in and out of a full squat is one of the best ways to train that muscle, and it will in turn help stabilize your entire body.

-<li>All of these benefits will result in an improvement of both your static and dynamic posture.
+<li>All of these benefits will result in an improvement of both your <span class='font-bold'>static and dynamic posture</span>.
 This will do big things in preventing back pain in the future, so maybe consider squatting down more often while you work.

-<li>Working at a coffee table has proven very useful for me when implementing most of these strategies!

 </ul>

+Working at a coffee table has proven very useful for me when implementing most of these strategies!

 ## The benefits of sitting on the ground